 Subversion (SVN) Client [read more...]

-<oXygen/> XML Editor makes easier the document sharing between content authors by
+oXygen XML Editor simplifies document sharing between content authors by including an

-including an Apache SubversionTM (SVN) client.
-The SVN client allows you to
+Apache SubversionTM (SVN) client.
+The SVN client allows you to browse

-browse repositories, check for changes, commit changes, update your working copy and
+repositories, check for changes, commit changes, update your working copy, and examine the

 XML Schema Regular Expressions Builder [read more...]

-regular expressions allowed in XML Schema restriction patterns.
+regular expressions that are allowed in XML Schema restriction patterns.

 expression.
-Content completion assistant provides an additional level of support when
+The Content Completion Assistant provides an additional level of support

 Flatten an XML Schema [read more...]